tinymce/tinymce-docs/advanced/usage-with-module-loaders.md

 ### CommonJS modules

-If you are using CommonJS modules the example would look pretty much the same, only using the different `require` function to import the dependencies.
+If you are using CommonJS modules, the example looks pretty much the same, only using the different `require` function to import the dependencies.

 ```javascript
 // Import TinyMCE